kyshel/record/README.md

 Private repo for record pieces.

 #161020
-- is there a case, that comment-good in develop enviroment, comment-none in production enviroment.
+- Is there a case, that comment-good in develop enviroment, comment-none in production enviroment?
+One command can do all the things for the comment erase job, with necessary info tips.

 #161014
 - php system clone, must notice timezone